 The fire season generally runs from May through October.
-The Forest is home to the Cedar City Hotshots, 5 engines, 4 initial attack squads, a National Type 1 helicopter, and shares support of a Type 3 helicopter with the Arizona Strip BLM.
-The Forest employees approximately 80 fire crewmembers.
-Fire employees work on one of four ranger districts or in the Supervisor's Office (Dispatch).
+The Forest is home to the Cedar City Hotshots, 5 engines, 4 initial attack squads, a National Type 1 helicopter, and shares fire management activities with other agencies in the Color Country area.
+The Forest employees approximately 85 fire crewmembers.
+Fire employees work on one of four ranger districts or in the Supervisor's Office.

 The Pine Valley Ranger District is the western most unit.
-A 5 person handcrew module and a Type 4 engine are staffed out of this office.
-The Handcrew works with the Arizona Strip BLM helitack crew during the helicopter contract period.
+A 5 person handcrew module and a Type 3 engine are staffed out of this office.
 Personnel are typically busy with fire suppression early in the season whether on the district or on neighboring agency lands.
 Government housing is not available, however St. George is a full service community with many of the same stores and opportunities found in larger cities and is situated about 2 hours north of Las Vegas along I-15.
 Recreation opportunities abound in close proximity from desert environments to high elevation forests and Zion National Park is a short drive from town.

 The Cedar City Ranger District is located in Cedar City, about 45 minutes north of St. George.
-Two Type 4 engines and a five person handcrew module are staffed on this district.
+Two Type 3 engines and a five person handcrew module are staffed on this district.
 The work load here is similar to the other units with an abundance of fire suppression, prescribed fire and other project work.
 In addition, the Cedar City Interagency Hotshot Crew is hosted out of the Cedar City RD.
 The Supervisor's Office and Color Country Interagency Fire Dispatch are also located in Cedar City.
 While no government housing exists, Cedar City is a full service community with multiple grocery, convenience, and department stores, post office, restaurants, churches, and schools.
 The district provides numerous recreation opportunities like hiking, fishing, hunting, OHV trails and Zion and Bryce Canyon National Parks are both located less than 2 hours away.